Art Ops logo

 Re-granting Program

 Through an annual re-granting process, CAHP assists in the implementation of arts activities led by local artists and organizations that impact youth and adults alike.
-Over the past two years, CAHP has re-granted $100,000 directly in the city across 22 recipients, with an emphasis on cross-collaboration and partnerships.
-Grantees from 2018 and 2019 include:
+Over the past two years, CAHP has re-granted $150,000 directly in the city to over 20 recipients, with an emphasis on cross-collaboration and partnerships.

 • Angela Lugo-Thomas